0xffabc/EthyrMC/README.md

 # ToDo List

-1. Support >1.12.2 versions
-2. Support mojang accounts
+1. Support mojang accounts
-3. Add fancy setversions command, or a new command that shows every version
+2. Add fancy setversions command, or a new command that shows every version
-4. Add mods auto-update (forge and fabric especially)
+3. Add mods auto-update (forge and fabric especially)

 # Common bugs and issues